shizu-org/shizu/Documentation/building-under-windows-11-visual-studio-community-2022.md

 by storing any build file, intermediate file, or product file in a dedicated build directory outside of the source directory.
 An out of source build is the recommended way of building *Shizu*.

-- Checkout `Shizu` [https://github.com/michaelheilmann/shizu.git](https://github.com/michaelheilmann/shizu.git) into a directory in your file system.
+- Checkout `Shizu Runtime` [https://github.com/shizu-org/shizu-runtime.git](https://github.com/shizu-org/shizu-runtime.git) into a directory in your file system.
   For the remainder of this manual, we call this directory *source directory* and denote it in command-line prompts by the meta variable `<source-directory>`.
 - Create a directory outside of the *source directory* in which the build will be performed.
   That directory *must not* reside in the source directory `<source-directory>`.